vps00003/AirportDelayFinder/DelayFinderAPI/README.md

 ### **CHAT GPT PROMPT USE**

-I was running into more 500 error issues once the code had compiled, specifically something to do with the await part of the FlightService code, i pasted my code into chat GPT and asked it to find the reason it returned this solution:
+I was running into more 500 error issues once the code had compiled, specifically something to do with the 'await' part of the FlightService code.
+I had originally based my code on the 2/27 lecture video, but this didn't seem to work. i pasted my code into chat GPT and asked it to find the reason it returned this solution:

  var flights = await _dbContextClass.Flights
      .FromSqlRaw("exec searchFlightDelays @DepartureAirportID, @DepartureTime",